Query API

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The request body includes a single parameter, which is a SQL query.
-You can create this query in either of the following ways:
+The request body contains one parameter: a SQL query.
+You can create this query by:

-- Write the query from scratch.
-For guidance on writing a Kentik-compliant query, see Querying KDE.
+- Writing it from scratch.
+For guidance, see Querying KDE.

-- Create the query in the Kentik portal:
+- Creating the query in the Kentik portal:

-2. When the results of the query are rendered, click the drop-down Options menu at the upper right of the graph (see Explorer Title Pane) and choose View SQL.
-From the resulting menu options choose the type of view (e.g. "Total") and then the type of SQL (e.g. "Chart SQL").
-The Query Editor will open, with the text of the SQL query displayed in the Enter SQL Query field.
+2. Once the query results are displayed, click the Options menu at the top right of the graph (see Explorer Title Pane) and select View SQL.
+Choose the view type (e.g., "Total") and SQL type (e.g., "Chart SQL").
+The Query Editor will open, showing the SQL query in the Enter SQL Query field.

-3. Copy the SQL to use it in a Query call in cURL (see below) or other setting that supports programmatically generated HTTP calls.
+3. Copy the SQL for use in cURL or another setting that supports programmatic HTTP calls.

 -- original